 What ensued from there, to say the least, was pure insanity.
 We had Blake Kannon dress up as a delivery man to sneak in and win the title.
 Psycho Sawyer misted an unsuspecting Riot Roth to take the title off the trainee.
 Sawyer was the longest reigning champ of almost 4 weeks, only to lose the title in order to save her cat Marble from Blake Kannon.
 Kannon loses in an apparent carjacking by TY Jackson.
 Tyler James becomes the Second Grand Slam Champion in MPW History by winning the Ripper Championship off Kannon but loses it in a poker game to King B in a poker game.
 Rick Jules manages to get the title back from King B just before the September show and delivers it to Kato as promised.

-Jude has truly been a fighting champion since then, competing in triple threat matches, matches where he could only use one arm, and even a mustache-twirling competition???
+Jude has truly been a fighting champion since then.
+He was competing in triple threat matches, matches where he could only use one arm, and even a mustache-twirling competition?
 Jude had survived until he lost a handicap match to the Tattoo Terminators this past week, and now Massive Damage is the new Ripper Champ as I type this article.

 If you want to check out the travels of the Ripper Title in 2018, just check out the video yourself here.

 Personally, I think that the 24/7 rule was a success in many ways.
 It showcased a lot of mid-card talent that otherwise may not have been given the chance to show off their personalities.
-My only regret was not being able to have the time to oversee it a little more, as I had to deal with a chaotic Heavyweight Title picture for most of the summer, of inmates running the asylum.
+My only regret was not being able to have the time to oversee it a little more.
+This was because I had to deal with a chaotic Heavyweight Title picture for most of the summer.
+A time when the inmates would try to run the asylum.

 But that is a tale for another time…where inmates aren’t running the asylum.